krzentner/language-world/data/basic_md/sweep-into.md

 Hello.
 Today I would like you to help me control a robot.
 The robot has a single gripper that it can use to grab small objects.

+The task `button-press-topdown` requires the robot to push the button down from above.
+To push the button down from above reliably, the robot should perform the following steps:
+    - When the robot's gripper is not vertically aligned with button, the robot should put gripper above button.
+    - When the robot's gripper is vertically aligned with button, the robot should push down on button.

 The task `drawer-open` requires the robot to pull the drawer open.
 To pull the drawer open reliably, the robot should perform the following steps:
     - When the robot's gripper is not vertically aligned with drawer handle, the robot should put gripper above drawer handle.